microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/isolatedModules.md

 #### Non-Module Files

 If `isolatedModules` is set, namespaces are only allowed in _modules_ (which means it has some form of `import`/`export`).
-An error occurs if a namespace is found in a module:
+An error occurs if a namespace is found in a non-module file:

 ```ts twoslash
 // @errors: 1277